 Is Hybrid Working WeWork’s Saving Grace?

-When the company made an initial public offering (IPO) in 2019, Softbank’s investment backing meant WeWork were valued at $47bn.
+When the company made an initial public offering (IPO) in 2019, Softbank’s investment backing meant WeWork was valued at $47bn.
 Yes – billion.

 This fall from grace also led the board to replace Neuman (after he received $1.5bn in shareholdings).
 Neuman has been criticized for running WeWork as if it was a trendy tech company that would change the world.
 In reality, WeWork is nothing more than a cold hard real estate business.